Shellyoung/AdvancedTradeSkillWindow2/README.md

 **This project is suspended for indefinite time period.**

 **Reason: I quit playing WoW.
 I killed so many mobs with stupidest AI in the world.
-The amount of reagents on my hands is unbearable.**
+The amount of reagents on my hands is unbearable.
+I need more mana.**

 ![Face](https://github.com/Shellyoung/AdvancedTradeSkillWindow2/assets/40469927/03e89d75-14f0-417a-8c27-808cb54ce29f)